John William Heslop-Harrison: Early life and education

 He was born in Birtley on 22 January 1881, the son of George Heslop-Harrison, a pattern-maker at Birtley Iron Works.
 He was educated at Bede College School in Durham then Rutherford School for Boys in Newcastle upon Tyne.
 His mother was a keen gardener, and other influences such as his uncle, Rev J E Hull, and neighbour, Charles Robson, led him to an early interest in botany and natural history.

-He then studied at Durham College of Science, graduating BSc in 1903.
-He did further postgraduate study at the University of Newcastle gaining an MSc in 1916 and doctorate (DSc) in 1917.
+He then studied at Durham College of Science, where he obtained a BSc degree in 1903.
+He did further postgraduate study at the University of Newcastle, gaining an MSc degree in 1916 and a DSc in 1917.

-In 1921 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1921 he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
 His proposers were James Hartley Ashworth, Sir Thomas Hudson Beare, Percy Hall Grimshaw, and James Ritchie.
 He served as the Society's Vice-President 1945–1948.
-He was elected a Fellow of the Royal Society of London in 1928.
+He was elected a Fellow of the Royal Society (FRS) in 1928.

 He died in Birtley, Tyne and Wear on 23 January 1967.